eryanyao/8excite-transition-main/batch-service/batch-service.md

 ### Processor Details
 #### 1. applicationBroadcastProcessor
+##### Description
+This processor will broadcast notification to related all users.

 ##### Flow Diagram
 ![Application Broadcast Processor](./images/8excite-batch-service%20-%20applicationBroadcaseProcessor.drawio.png)

 #### 9. createWarehouseBundleShipmentProcessor
+##### Description
+This processor will send relevant information to the warehouse service to create the record and it will help update shipment status based on warehouse service response.

 ##### Flow Diagram
 ![Create Wahouse Bundle Shipment Processor](./images/8excite-batch-service%20-%20createWarehouseBundleShipmentProcessor.drawio.png)

 #### 10. createWarehouseOrderProcessor
+##### Description
+This processor will send relevant information to the warehouse service to create the record and it will help update shipment status and warehouse status based on warehouse service response.

 ##### Flow Diagram
 ![Create Warehouse Order Processor](./images/8excite-batch-service%20-%20createWasehouseOrderProcessor.drawio.png)

 #### 19. productImportProcessor
+##### Description
+This processor will take the product import information to get the file and convert it into an object and store into the database.
+It will log error if the error come out.

 ##### Flow Diagram
 ![Product Import Processor](./images/8excite-batch-service%20-%20productImportProcessor.drawio.png)

 #### 23. rewardProcessor
+##### Description
+This processor will get the reward and forecast the reward to the user based on reward setting.

 ##### Flow Diagram
 ![Reward Processor](./images/8excite-batch-service%20-%20rewardProcessor.drawio.png)

 #### 24. sendEmailNotificationProcessor
+##### Description
+This processor will trigger the smtp server and sent the email to the user.

 ##### Flow Diagram
 ![Send Email Notification Processor](./images/8excite-batch-service%20-%20sendEmailNotificationProcessor.drawio.png)

 #### 25. sendPushNotificationProcessor
+##### Description
+This processor will trigger the firebase service and sent the notification to the user.

 ##### Flow Diagram
 ![Send Push Notification Processor](./images/8excite-batch-service%20-%20sendPushNotificationProcessor.drawio.png)